 To determine the length of the fabric, I accounted for a 16″ face that is doubled and the 4″ bottom; also, the 2″ header added together equals 38″.

 The math would look like this:

 16″ + 16″ + 4″ + 2″ = 38″

-My tote bag canvas fabric is solid so that I could make it all in one piece.
+My tote bag canvas fabric is solid, so I could make it all in one piece.

-I like to measure the fabric to help me decide which way to cut out my tote bag canvas (I am making 10 totes), so I need to save fabric.
+I like to measure the fabric to help me decide how to cut out my tote bag canvas (I am making ten totes), so I need to save fabric.

 Cutting the Fabric

 After getting my fabric thread perfect, the fabric can still seem a little out of square; for that reason, I like to use a ruler (like this one) that can guide me to make my cuts as square as possible.